aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

                 about inventory [OPTIONS] LOCATION OUTPUT

                 LOCATION: Path to an ABOUT file or a directory with ABOUT files.
-                OUTPUT: Path to the CSV/JSON/XLSX inventory file to create.
+                OUTPUT: Path to the CSV/JSON/XLSX inventory file to create, or using '-' to print result on screen/to stdout (Excel-formatted output cannot be used in stdout).

 Options
 -------